gateio/gateapi-php/docs/Api/MarginApi.md

 List margin account balance change history

-Only transferring from or to margin account are provided for now.
+Only transferals from and to margin account are provided for now.
 Time range allows 30 days at most

 ### Example